 This is the easy part.
 In the same metadata panel above, there are two fields: Title, Caption.
 Whatever you want them to be, simply enter them one field and one image at a time.
 Here is a parenthetical note for NextGEN Gallery users like me as a plugin for WordPress.
 When the images are uploaded, NextGEN uses these fields in the same fields in the gallery.
 Depending on the image viewing plugin that may be in use and from which field it may read to display along with the image, one of these fields will show up.
 To be on the safe side, I enter the same information into both fields.
 So, no matter which one is picked it will display the correct title.

 If you edit your image in Photoshop, you can still enter the title and caption using the File Info panel.
 From the menu, select File/File Info, and you will see the multi-panel pop-up.
 If it is not showing, you may need to flip through the panels using the arrows at the top, including a drop-down selector.
 You want to see the panel “Description.”
 There you will see the fields to fill, Title and Description (Caption).
 In the image, they show the text I entered for this image in Lightroom.
 I included the field label in my text to show what they are.
 Enter the information you need, and while you are at it, you can also add the copyright information on this panel as well.

-Enter Title and Caption In Windows File Manager
+Enter Title and Caption in Windows File Manager

-What to Write Into These Fields
+What to Write into These Fields

-Your copyright information needs to contain the information that the image is copyrighted, and the kind of use, if any, may be allowed.
+Your copyright information needs to contain that the image is copyrighted, and the kind of use, if any, may be allowed.
 My statement reads “May not be used for any purpose without prior written permission.”
 You also need to include some form of contact information for interested users to contact you.